joglekara/VlaPy/README.md

 Usage details and the latest documentation can be found [here](https://vlapy.readthedocs.io/en/latest/)

 ## Code of Conduct
-Please adhere to the guidelines from the Contributor Covenant listed in CODE_OF_CONDUCT.md.
+Please adhere to the guidelines from the Contributor Covenant listed in the [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Quick Usage
 To install dependencies, run ``python3 setup.py install`` from the base directory of the repository.